WayScience/NF1_3D_organoid_profiling_pipeline/README.md

 However, there are only two FDA-approved therapies for NF1-associated inoperable plexiform neurofibromas (PNFs), Mirdametinib and Selumetinib.
 Thus we **urgently need more therapeutic options** for neurofibromas.

-To address this, we have developed a 3D patient derived tumor organoid model of NF1.
+To address this, we have developed a 3D patient-derived tumor organoid model of NF1.
 We developed a modified 3D Cell Painting protocol to generate high-content imaging data from these organoids.
 This repository contains the code and documentation for a comprehensive analysis pipeline to process and analyze these 3D organoid models of NF1 NFs.